AdrianBav/contentcustoms/README.md

 ## Structure

-The Bootstrap CSS has been added to the theme to make use of its responsive grid system and helpers.
+I added the Bootstrap CSS to the theme to make use of it's responsive grid system and helpers.
 The layout and partials have been modified to hook into the Bootstrap CSS.

 ```
 contentcustoms/